Fedec96/launcher/README.md

-# launcher
+# Launcher

-Code::Blocks template for custom launcher executable.
+Code::Blocks template for custom launcher executables.

+This is a basic Code::Blocks project for creating authentic Windows executables.
+Includes the resource file that can handle the executable's metadata, such as the icon, the author, the copyright, the language code and so on.